ececcotti/wsclean-pydec/README.md

 ```

 ## Python scripts
-In the `python_script` direcory there are useful scripts (and codes), e.g. to handle fits files.
+In the `python_script` directory there are useful scripts (and codes), e.g., to handle fits files.

 -  `fix_source_list.py`: it adds a progressive number after the source name if there are more than one source with the same name.